cmstead/signet/README.md

 # Signet

-## A function type signature library for Javascript
+## A type and function signature library for Javascript

 Signet is, first and foremost, a documentation library.
 Rather than using the Javadoc method for documenting functions and behaving as if Javascript were a classical OO language, signet assumes Javascript is a Prototypal OO language, like